silvereyes333/CharacterZoneTracker/README.md

 ## FEATURES

-- Backed up zone completion for delves, world bosses and world events (dolmens, geysers, etc.) in the previous release, Update 32.
-- Tracks character zone completion for delves, world bosses and world events once Update 33 is released.
+- Tracks character zone completion for delves, world bosses and world events.
-- Shows completion popup announcements for delves, world bosses and world events on individual characters once Update 33 is released.
+- Shows completion popup announcements for delves, world bosses and world events on individual characters.
-- Adds tools to reset delves, world bosses or world events.
+- Adds tools to reset delves, world bosses or world events for a given character and zone.
 (Keyboard only)
-- Adds tools to set a character to load delve, world boss and world event completion from the account (Keyboard only)
+- Adds tools to set a character to load delve, world boss and world event completion from the account for a given character and zone (Keyboard only)
+- If run before account-wide achievements were released, backed up zone completion for delves, world bosses and world events.
+- If not run before account-wide achievements were released, the zone completion for delves, world bosses and world events will be reset.